rickithadi/jekyll-netlify-boilerplate/_posts/2023-07-25-setting-up-payments-with-durianpay.md

        });
    });
    ```
-4. C﻿reate checkout with previously obtained access_token and your API key, createDurianPayOrder here is a method that hits the create-order endpoint \
+4. ### Initialise checkout on client-side

-   \
+   * C﻿reate checkout with previously obtained access_token and your API key.
-   h﻿andle onSuccess, onClose and onError callbacks
+   * `createDurianPayOrder` is a method that hits the create-order endpoint.

-   * ```javascript
+     ```javascript
           const {
                              data: { access_token, id },
                            } = await createDurianPayOrder();